Permanent vs. Portable Dance Flooring

 4. Will the flooring be used inside or outside?

 6. Will anything else be done on the floor?
-Will you placing tables and chairs or pieces of equipment on the floor?
+Will you place tables and chairs or pieces of equipment on the floor?

-Once you know the answers to question like these, you can narrow down your choices.
+Once you know the answers to questions like these, you can narrow down your choices.

 Portable Dance Floors

-Some floors are made of a polypropylene base with a commercial grade laminate top surface.
-The tiles function as both subfloor and danceable surface.
-The top surface of the tile is a durable commercial grade vinyl that resists scratches, and includes UV protection.
-They are designed for repeated use in banquet, event centers and hotels or community centers.
+Some floors are made of a polypropylene base with a commercial-grade laminate top surface.
+The tiles function as both subfloor and danceable surfaces.
+The top surface of the tile is a durable commercial-grade vinyl that resists scratches and includes UV protection.
+They are designed for repeated use in banquets, event centers, and hotels or community centers.
 You can even find or purchase a transport cart to make your kit complete.

 Plastic tiles are another option, primarily for use as a subfloor or used in combination with foam or rubber as a substitute for a sprung floor.